-At 31 March 2023 the GLA's general reserves balance is forecast to total £10.0 million and this balance is assumed, at this stage, to remain constant through to the end of 2023-24.
+At 31 March 2024 the GLA's general reserves balance is forecast to total £10.0 million and this balance is assumed, at this stage, to remain constant until the end of the planning period.
 This is in line with the GLA's policy to maintain a minimum general reserve balance of £10.0 million.